 Having said that, regardless of the odour, they continued on to become more than just a fleeting trend.
 And even though their general popularity is now long gone, they have left an indelible mark 0n fashion history and will forever be associated as an integral part of the iconic look of the hippie movement of the 1960s and 1970s.
 I can't say for definite when their reign as a popular item of clothing officially began to decline, without a doubt the advent of Glam Rock followed by the emerging Punk Scene pretty much killed them off from the mainstream, but I'm sure that there were still a few hippies happily wearing their Afghan coats until the end of the seventies.
-Apart from a very brief entry on Wikipedia, I couldn't find any other relevant information online at this point.
-So I have included several photographs in this post to give you some idea of a timeline demonstrating their continued popularity as a fashion item/statement over a six year period from their initial introduction in 1966 through to 1971.
+Apart from a very brief entry on Wikipedia, I couldn't find any other relevant information online up to this point in 2012, there's very little out there.
+So, I have included several photographs in this post to give you some idea of the timeline which demonstrates their continued popularity as a fashion item/fashion statement garment over a six-year period, from their initial introduction in 1966 through to 1971.

-It's also interesting to note that they seem to have been favoured as suitable wedding attire by the male peacock/rock stars of the era, with both David Bowie and Eric Burdon choosing to wear Afghan coats on the 'big day'.
-With the exception of the coats and jackets in the 1968 Eye Magazine feature below, I haven't found any other colour photographs in my personal collection of books or magazines so far, but i'll take another look when I get more time and add them in due course.
-In the meantime, I've photographed my own Afghan coat which I purchased in the mid 1990s, I haven't worn it in a long time but still can't bear to part with it, it's a really lovely one, in great condition too considering its age..and it is most definitely not afflicted with the curse of the aforementioned Afghan odour, otherwise it would have been offered up as a candidate to the gods of room 101 long ago.
+It's also interesting to note that they seem to have been favoured as suitable wedding attire by the male peacock pop stars of the era, with both David Bowie and Eric Burdon choosing to wear Afghan coats on the 'big day'.
+With the exceptions of the Jimi Hendrix example above, plus the coats and jackets in the 1968 Eye Magazine feature below, I haven't found very many other colour photographs in my personal collection of books or magazines so far, but I'll take another look when I get more time and add them in due course.
+In the meantime, I've photographed my own Afghan coat which I purchased in the mid 1990s, I haven't worn it in a long time but still can't bear to part with it, it's a really lovely one, in great condition too considering its age..and it is most definitely not afflicted with the curse of the aforementioned Afghan coat odour, otherwise it would have been offered up as a candidate to the gods of room 101 long ago.

 |Close-up detail of my own Afghan coat.|